Pinterest Hidden Image

 Is there a vegan substitute ricotta cheese?

-I haven't personally been able to find one in Europe yet, although there seem to be several brands offering a substitute in the US.
+I haven't personally been able to find one in Europe yet, although there seem to be brands offering vegan cheese alternatives in the US.
 I'm convinced that you'll be making your own after trying this recipe though!

 Can I make vegan ricotta without nuts?

-I did attempt this vegan ricotta without cashews during my many recipe tests and while it does work, I just found it to be lacking that slightly cheesy flavor and richness from the cashews.
+I did attempt this vegan ricotta without cashews during my many recipe tests and while it does work, I just found it to be lacking that slightly cheesy flavor of the cashews.
 That being said, it's still possible!

 Can I make this recipe without soy milk?

-I did try using oat milk, but this lacks a lot of the protein content found in soy milk, and the flavor just wasn't where it needed to be (in my opinion).
+I did try using oat milk but it lacks a lot of the protein content, and the flavor just wasn't where it needed to be (in my opinion).

-If you are going to attempt this recipe with another plant based milk, just try to go for one that has a high protein content without an overpowering taste.
-I would personally try cashew milk over any other non-dairy milk.
-Note, I can't stand over the results of any other alternative milks.
+If you are going to attempt this recipe with another plant-based milk, just try to go for one that has a high protein content without an overpowering taste.
+The closest swap for soy milk in terms of protein content is pea milk, so that should work!

 Can you bake with vegan ricotta cheese?

 Absolutely!
-This non-dairy ricotta can be used in any way you would use standard ricotta cheese.
+This dairy-free ricotta recipe can be used in any way you would use regular ricotta cheese.

 a round of vegan ricotta on a board with brown paper with vegan honey being drizzled on top.Pin